sefaburakokcu/python-email-sender/README.md

 ## Installation

-To get started, download and put "email_sender.py" under the folder that contains your project file that send emails.
+To get started, download and put "email_sender.py" under the folder that contains your project files that send emails.

 ## Usage